freemansoft/entitopia/README.md

 ## Steps
 Steps are basically a bundle of related work.
 They are defined in a project's configuration.json.
 Each step's configuration is defined in configuration files in a `project\configuration` directory one per phase.

-## Processing Phases
-Each step can contain one or more phases as described by json configuration files.
-Phases represent the type of work that can be done in one or more steps.
-Each step can contain zero or more phases.
-The currently supported phases as implemented in [`phase_providers`](phase_providers)

-1. `index-map` - create an index and alias
-1. `enrichment-policies` - create enrichment policies and the related enrichment indexes
-1. `pipelines` - create elasticsearch ingestion pipelines
-1. `index-populate` - load data into an index

 ## Configuration : Steps and Phases
 A configuration file at the top of the `--project` directory describes the steps and phases that are possible.
 The configuration directories represent _steps_.
 Configuration files in the directories contain the _phase configuration_ files.
 ```mermaid